 App launch fails after the Gateway Service session times out.
-The end user needs to re-login to access the apps.
+The end user must relogin to access the apps.

 When renaming a SaaS app, the name changes in the GUI but does not change in the Workspace app.
 Similarly, when changing or adding an icon of certain SaaS apps and Web apps, the icon updates in the GUI but is not propagated to the Workspace app.

-If Enhanced Security is enabled on a Web app (hosted inside corporate network) and if that app is launched from a native browser, then the app launch is redirected to secure browser service because native browser cannot enforce enhanced security policies.
+If Enhanced Security is enabled on a Web app (hosted inside the corporate network) and if that app is launched from a native browser, then the app launch is redirected to the secure browser service because the native browser cannot enforce enhanced security policies.

-An app fails to launch if the app FQDN is in camel case.
+An app fails to launch if the app FQDN is in the camel case.

 Deleted applications still show up in the cloud library.

 When there is an outbound proxy configured for Gateway Connector and if the proxy has authentication enabled, Gateway Connector cannot perform authentication with the proxy server.